myhre062/belly-button-challenge/README.md

 - A title and description for the dashboard.
 - A container for the sample selection dropdown menu.
 - A card to display the demographic information.
-- Placeholders for the bar chart, gauge chart, and bubble chart.
+- Placeholders for the bar chart, and bubble chart.
 - Links to the required JavaScript files (`app.js` and `bonus.js`).